Peale Museum: Other uses

 The building was turned over to the city's Board of School Commissioners and the Baltimore City Public Schools.
 In 1878, it became the Male and Female Colored School No. 1.
 The school, which operated until 1887, was one of the first grammar schools and the first high school for African American students in Baltimore.
+The high school, which opened in 1883, was the predecessor of Frederick Douglass High School.

-The Peale building housed the Bureau of Water Supply from 1887 to 1916 and was rented by various shops and factories from 1916 to 1928.
+The building housed the Bureau of Water Supply from 1887 to 1916 and was rented by various shops and factories from 1916 to 1928.

+Modern museums

 By 1928, the building had been repeatedly condemned and was in danger of demolition.
-The building was renovated and rededicated in 1931 as the Municipal Museum of Baltimore.
+It was renovated and rededicated in 1931 as the Municipal Museum of Baltimore.
 The renovation of the building was supervised by John Henry Scarff, a Baltimore-born architect, painter, and archaeologist, who later worked closely on policies governing looted art and damaged monuments during and after World War II.

 The building was designated a National Historic Landmark in 1965.

 The building underwent a major two-year renovation starting in 1978 and was reopened in 1981 as the Peale Museum.
-In 1985, The Peale became part of the Baltimore City Life Museums (BCLM), a consortium of historic homes, building and sites.
+In 1985, the Peale Museum became part of the Baltimore City Life Museums (BCLM), a consortium of historic homes, building and sites.

-BCLM folded in 1997 and the entire Peale collection was moved to the Maryland Historical Society, leaving the original building on North Holliday Street vacant until it was reopened for periodic public programs and events in 2017.
+BCLM folded in 1997 and the entire Peale Museum collection was moved to the Maryland Historical Society, now called the Maryland Center for History and Culture, leaving the original building on North Holliday Street vacant until it was reopened for periodic public programs and events in 2017.

 In 2014, a campaign was being waged by a Maryland group to raise $4 million for restoration of the museum.
-The restoration project was completed in 2022 and a grand reopening ceremony took place in August 2022.
+The restoration project was completed in 2022 and "the Peale", "Baltimore’s Community Museum" opened in August 2022.